-U.S. Government Releases Proof Russians Were Behind Hacks During Election
+U.S. Government Releases Proof That Russians Were Behind Hacks During Election

 “The report said the intelligence services were involved in ‘an ongoing campaign of cyber-enabled operations directed at the U.S. government and its citizens.’
 It added, ‘In some cases, (the Russian intelligence services’) actors masqueraded as third parties, hiding behind false online personas designed to cause the victim to misattribute the source of the attack.'”

-The U.S. Government strongly believes that the report’s findings detailing how two Russian teams used phishing emails sent to more than 1,000 government officials as proof that the hacks were orchestrated by the Russian government.
+The U.S. government strongly believes that the report’s findings detailing how two Russian teams used phishing emails sent to more than 1,000 government officials as proof that the hacks were orchestrated by the Russian government.

 “Once [the groups gained] access to victims, both groups exfiltrate and analyze information to gain intelligence value,” the report said.